RESPONSIBLE . ETHICAL . SUSTAINABLE

 Sapa O’Chau Today

 Today, Sapa O’Chau runs on the same social enterprise principles on which it was founded: working hard and giving back to Sapa and all ethnic minorities.
 It is made up of five inter-connected pieces: the boarding facility, the hotel, café, the Hmong handicraft store and the tour operation.
-These are administered by our dedicated Founder and Director who is in Forbes Vietnam's 2016 30 Under 30.
-Numerous partners in Sapa and beyond also provide much needed support.
+These are administered by our dedicated Founder and Director who is in Forbes Vietnam's 2016 30 Under 30 and shortlisted for 2019 Women of the Future Awards - Southeast Asia Social Entrepreneur.

 With the help of international and local volunteers, we focus on conversational English of our students.
 We also carry out Vietnamese Literacy, Arts and Crafts, Mathematics, IT Skills and Life Skills classes subject to availability of volunteers with these skills.
 As always, Sapa O’Chau is reliant on volunteer support to sustain our teaching requirements.

 We help our students enroll in Vietnamese schools, excel in their studies and take advantage of opportunities offered by other organisations.
 Further vocational training is available through our links with local businesses and NGOs.
 Most of our students want to be tour guides or work in other ways within Sapa’s tourism industry.
 As a result, there is a real sense of symbiosis within the different parts of the Sapa O’Chau project: from trekking to teaching; to homestays and homework.

 Our mission is to promote learning, provide sustainable employment, and empower our community.

 The boarding facility has classrooms, a learning library and a computer lab.
 We are always looking for qualified teachers to help meet our training requirements.
 If you are interested in volunteering please see our how you can Support Us.